Gokilp/Open-Source-/README.md

 If you know of any additional mentorship programs or internships that should be included in this list, please feel free to submit a pull request or open an issue.
 Your contributions are highly appreciated!

+Learn a git  and github commands contribute to the open source projects

+Happy coding !